jonananas/tdd-the-database/readme.md

 8. You should be able to specify starting person as well, to enable paging.
 9. Add gender to a person.
 10. You should be able to sort on only name, only gender or both.

+## Branches/Implementations
+The master branch contains both JPA, JDBC and an in-memory implementation!
+If you only want to perform the kata on one at a time, just add an @Ignore annotation to the corresponding test class that you want to ignore.
+You can also delete code of course!

+There is also a git branch called jdbc-only that you can checkout.

 ## Ending notes
 - You might recognize that patterns in this kata comes from Domain Driven Design.
 If you do not know what DDD is, [read up on it](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)!
 It takes time, but is worth it!